LAST VISITED FEBRUARY 2014

 Access to Konkare beach is thru the grounds of BAN RAYA RESORT (no problems), another nice midrange place.
 Its bungalows and chalets are widely spread across the low hill behind the beach.
 That's the restaurant top right.

 Ter Bay's beach is more attractive than Konkare, but can't compare to Patok and Siam.
-You can see the blustery conditions are not exactly conducive to good swimming or snorkelling, so I gave them the big miss.
+You can see the blustery conditions in Dec 2010 were not exactly conducive to good swimming or snorkelling, so I gave them the big miss.
 According to the books snorkelling is okay but down a step from Konkare.
-There is a newly built modernistic beach bar just out of frame to the right, but it was not operating in early Dec shoulder season.
+There was a newly built modernistic beach bar just out of frame to the right, but it was not operating in early Dec shoulder season.
 A pile of building materials about 70m behind camera indicates someone may have plans for a resort here.

 Another 5 minutes north is the 3rd east coast beach at Lar Bay.
 Well at high tide there aint too much of a beach.
 Some locals have set up COCO BAR a short distance further north.
 Snorkelling at Lar is supposed to be of the same standard as Ter Bay.

-These looked pretty nice inside but still not worth 1200.
+These looked pretty nice inside but still not worth 1200 in 2010 - like a dope I didn't ask for prices in 2014.
 They are further from RACHA'S generator so noise is not a feature.

 RAYA GARDEN resort is just across the laneway from FATHER.
-Bungalow standards and pricing seem similar.
+Bungalow standards and pricing seem similar The restaurant had several budget dishes but note this is a Muslim owned place and no alcohol is on sale.

 These restaurants were adjacent to FATHER and RAYA GARDEN.
 Surprisingly prices were a bit higher - outside restaurants are usually competitively lower.
 But these catered for big daytrip groups so perhaps they don't have to chase business.
-Behind camera was a dive shop and some sort of small accommodation place was being built a bit further from the road.
+Behind camera was a dive shop and several other touristy businesses.

-There is a cluster of shops where the cross-island track starts at Patok Beach - 3 small general stores (prices considerably higher than Phuket - booze not available), a pastry/ice creamery, a beauty salon and a dive shop.
+There is a cluster of shops where the cross-island track starts at Patok Beach - 3 small general stores (prices considerably higher than Phuket - booze available in one but prices no cheaper than Bungalow Raya), a pastry/ice creamery, a beauty salon and a dive shop.
 Most resorts also have a shop selling basics.

 Ko Raya is largely vehicle-free.
 Local individuals don't seem to have motorcyles except for a couple of sidecar outfits which the budget resorts use to shuttle passengers and supplies to and from the pier.